cilium/cilium/Documentation/operations/upgrade.rst

 Upgrading to the latest micro release ensures the most seamless experience if a rollback is required following the minor release upgrade.

-Step 2: Option A: Regenerate deployment files with upgrade compatibility (Recommended)
+Step 2: Use Helm to Upgrade your Cilium deployment
 --------------------------------------------------------------------------------------

-`Helm` can be used to generate the YAML files for deployment.
-This allows to regenerate all files from scratch for the new release.
-By specifying the option ``--set config.upgradeCompatibility=1.7``, the generated files are guaranteed to not contain an options with side effects as you upgrade from version 1.7.
-You still need to ensure that you are specifying the same options as used for the initial deployment:
+`Helm` can be used to either upgrade Cilium directly or to generate a new set of YAML files that can be used to upgrade an existing deployment.
+This allows the flexibility to use Helm to manage Cilium directly or to apply the resulting file using the ``kubectl`` client to install Cilium in your cluster.
+By default, helm will generate the new templates using the default values files packaged with each new release.
+You still need to ensure that you are specifying the same options as used for the initial deployment, either by specifying them at the command line or by committing the values to a YAML file:

 .. include:: ../gettingstarted/k8s-install-download-release.rst